My Perfect Pembrokeshire Itinerary: A 5 Day Coast Road Trip

 Where to stay near Skomer Island

-I stayed two nights at FSC Dale Fort Hostel, a 19th century defensive fort that has been converted into a hostel and field studies centre.
+Dale Fort is a 19th century defensive fort that has been converted into a hostel and field studies centre.
 It’s perched right on the cliff top up a steep hill from the cute village of Dale, and commands incredible views.
-While it’s not the most luxurious, for a solo traveller like me it was affordable and the location was perfect.

 As you drive north around the edge of St Brides Bay you’ll come to Solva, a pretty but busy harbour village with a range of cafes, pubs, galleries and shops.
-It’s a lovely place to spend a relaxed couple of hours, maybe grabbing a late breakfast, exploring the high street, or enjoying a walk around the harbour.

 The cute village of Solva in Pembrokeshire

-From the car park in the harbour, several paths lead up to join the Pembrokeshire Coast Path.
-I crossed the bridge and walked up the hill on the other side, where a stunning woodland trail crammed with pink foxgloves brought me out to a viewpoint with Solva on the right and the sea on the left.
-If you visit at low tide the water will mostly be gone apart from a small river down the centre, which is a great spot for catching crabs with the kids.
+I crossed the bridge and walked up the hill on the other side of the water, where a stunning woodland trail crammed with pink foxgloves brought me out to a viewpoint with Solva on the right and the sea on the left.

 Time needed in Solva